 Valuation Risk.
 Financial information about the Fund's portfolio holdings may not always be reliable, which may make it difficult to obtain a current price for the investments held by the Fund.
 Independent market quotations for such investments may not be readily available, such as on days during which a security does not trade or a foreign holiday, and securities may be fair valued or valued by a pricing service at an evaluated price.
 These valuations are subjective and different funds may assign different fair values to the same investment.
 Such valuations also may be different from what would be produced if the security had been valued using market quotations.
 As a result, there is a risk that the Fund may not be able to sell an investment at the price assigned to the investment by the Fund.
-Additionally, Fund securities that are valued using techniques other than market quotations, including "fair valued" securities, may be subject to greater fluctuations in their value from one day to the next.
+Additionally, Fund securities, may be subject to greater fluctuations in their value from one day to the next.
 Because securities in which the Fund invests may trade on days when the Fund does not price its shares, the value of the securities in the Fund's portfolio may change on days when shareholders will not be able to purchase or sell the Fund's shares.